 - Sugar 9.1 grams

-Prune is nothing but dried plum, which is extremely nutritious and offers a plethora of health benefits.
-Although they are high in sugar content, prunes also contain many beneficial compounds that you can’t avoid.
-It will satisfy your sweet tooth while providing your nutritional benefits.
+Prune is nothing but dried plum, which is extremely nutritious.
+It offers a plethora of health benefits.
+Although they are high in sugar content, prunes also contain many beneficial nutritional compounds that you can’t overlook.

 1 ounce (28g) serving of Prunes: